Safety-Aware Reinforcement Learning for Control via Risk-Sensitive Action-Value Iteration and Quantile Regression: Experiments

 \subsubsection{Training and Evaluation}

-The agent learns to minimize the stage cost, defined as the change in the goal (denoted as \(x^g\)) Euclidean distance between time steps, as in:
+The agent learns to minimize the stage cost, defined by the change in Euclidean distance to the static goal, \(\mathbf{x}^g\), between consecutive time steps, as in:

-where \(x^g_{t}\) and \(x^g_{t-1}\) are the goal distance values at the current and previous time steps, and \(\cgoal\) is a positive scalar.
+where \(\cgoal\) is a positive scalar.
 To encourage exploration, we applied an epsilon-greedy linear exploration schedule, i.e., {{\(\max\{t(\epsilon_T - \epsilon_0)\Delta t^{-1}, \epsilon_T\}\)}}.
-To train all permutations of the {\qravi}\,(comprising 32 uniformly-distributed quantile fractions), we employed a Feedforward Neural Network with three fully-connected (dense) layers containing two hidden layers (of dimension 120 and 84, respectively) with ReLU activation functions (denoted hereafter as \(f_{\mathrm{ac}}(\cdot)\)), and an output layer that produces values for each (control) input-quantile pair at each time step.
+To train all permutations of the {\qravi} algorithm (with \(N_\tau = 32\) quantile fractions), we employed a feedforward neural network with three fully-connected (dense) layers containing two hidden layers (of dimension 120 and 84, respectively) with ReLU activation functions, and an output layer that produces values for each (control) input-quantile pair at each time step.

-For the KDE cost distribution estimation, we used a Gaussian kernel function with a bandwidth determined by \textit{Scott's rule} \citep{scott_biased_1987}, i.e., \(h = B^{0.2}\), and trained ${\rsqravi}$ for $\beta = 0.9$ and $0.95$.
+For the KDE cost distribution estimation, we used a Gaussian kernel function with a bandwidth determined by \textit{Scott's rule} \cite{scott_biased_1987}, i.e., \(h = B^{0.2}\), and trained ${\rsqravi}$ for $\beta = 0.9$ and $0.95$.
 On \cref{fig:tr-curves}, we plot training curves for the expected cumulative cost \cref{fig:tr-curves-a}, risk \cref{fig:tr-curves-b}, and quantile loss \cref{fig:tr-curves-c} for all {\qravi} variants.
 We evaluated the models using five random seeds (0, 5, 10, 15, 20), with 20 episodes per seed, resulting in a total of 100 test episodes.
 Each seed ensures reproducibility by initializing the random number generator.
 Next, we computed the average action value, constraint violation cost, number of successful episodes, and goal success rate over all seeds to compare the performance of the algorithms.
-Here, the success rate represents the number of times the agent reaches the goal, averaged over all 100 test episodes.
-In the foregoing experiments, we used the training and evaluation hyperparameters listed on \cref{tab:learnparams}.
+Here, the success rate represents the number of times the agent reaches the goal, averaged over all 100 test episodes. \cref{tab:learnparams} summarizes our RL hyperparameters.